MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementformatrequestformethod.md

 ## -description

-The **AcxTargetCircuitFormatRequestForMethod** dispatches an ACX request using a WDFREQUEST framework request object.
+The **AcxTargetElementFormatRequestForMethod** dispatches an ACX request using a WDFREQUEST framework request object.

 ## -parameters

 ### -param TargetElement

-TBD
+An existing ACXTARGETELEMENT Object.
+For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Request